veertuinc/packer-plugin-veertu-anka/.web-docs/components/builder/vm-create/README.md

 ### Required Configuration

 * `installer` (String) The path to a macOS installer.
 This process takes about 20 minutes.
-  - Starting in 3.1.2: This can also be set to 'latest' or a specific macOS version in order to have Anka attempt downloading the installer for you (`vm_name` will be set to `anka-packer-base-${installer}`).

 * `type` (String) Must be `veertu-anka-vm-create`.